-DBT also teaches constructive coping skills for dealing with intense emotions: temperature, intense exercise, paced breathing and progressive muscle relaxation ⎯ DBT TIPP skills for short.
+DBT also teaches constructive coping skills for dealing with intense emotions: temperature, intense exercise, paced breathing and progressive muscle relaxation.
+These are referred to as DBT TIPP skills for short.
 These skills designed to help youth respond to situations where they are entangled in emotional mind.
 The TIPP skills can help to reset the body’s physiological response, lowering the arousal state and allowing for improvements in the brain’s ability to process information.
 The skills are easy to remember, practice and employ:

-- Temperature: Put your face in a bowl of cold water or place a cold pack over the eyes and cheeks for 30 seconds.
-Sudden exposure of the face to cold temperatures helps the body calm down quickly.
+- Temperature: This skill involves exposure to cold temperatures by putting the face in a bowl of cold water or placing a cold pack over the eyes and cheeks for 30 seconds.
+This sudden exposure of the face to cold temperatures helps the body calm down quickly.

 - Intense exercise: The body can also be calmed by engaging in short bursts of aerobic exercise (10 minutes).
 Running, jumping rope or doing pushups or jumping jacks can help expend stored-up physical energy.

-- Paced breathing: Slow down the pace of your breathing.
-Start by taking in a slow deep breath (counting in your mind to 4), hold the breath in (counting to 1) and then release your breath more slowly (counting to 5 or 6).
+- Paced breathing: Slowing down the pace of breathing can have a calming effect.
+This is done by taking in a slow deep breath (counting in your mind to 4), holding the breath in (counting to 1) and then releasing the breath more slowly (counting to 5 or 6).
 Doing this for 1 to 2 minutes helps bring arousal levels down.

-- Progressive muscle relaxation: Starting with your feet, slowly focus on major sections of your body (legs, abdomen, chest, arms, shoulders, face) tensing muscles in those areas for 5 seconds and then releasing.
+- Progressive muscle relaxation: Starting with the feet, slowly focus on major sections of the body (legs, abdomen, chest, arms, shoulders, face) tensing muscles in those areas for 5 seconds and then releasing.
 Focus on the tension leaving the body as muscles are tightened and released.

 Consider having conversations with youth and families about the common and uncommon stressors they are facing, as well as the frequency and intensity of these stressors.
 Briefly explore with youth how they respond to stress and the range of coping strategies they are utilizing.
 Introduce the TIPP skills and discuss situations where the youth could use these strategies to help them better cope with distressing events.